|MP 8.01.08||Intraoperative Radiotherapy|

 Blue Card/National Account Issues

 State or federal mandates (e.g., FEP) may dictate that all devices, drugs, or biologics approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational, and thus these devices may be assessed only on the basis of their medical necessity.

 This policy was initially developed in 1996; it was extensively updated in 2009 based on a MEDLINE search through May 2009.
-The most recent MEDLINE review is through June 2012.
+The most recent MEDLINE review is for the period of July 2013 through July 20, 2014.
 The literature consists mainly of retrospective reports of small case series with historic controls from single institutions; systematic reviews and early phase trials have also been published.
-Evaluation of the effectiveness of intraoperative radiation therapy (IORT) is limited by the absence of randomized controlled trials (RCTs).
+Evaluation of the effectiveness of intraoperative radiotherapy (IORT) is limited by the absence of randomized controlled trials (RCTs).

 Skandarajah and colleagues performed a systematic review of the literature to review indications, applications, and outcomes of IORT in non-gynecological solid tumors and concluded that “current studies in all common cancers show an additional benefit in local recurrence rates when intraoperative radiotherapy is included in the multimodal treatment.
 However, intraoperative radiotherapy may not improve overall survival and has significant morbidity depending on the site of the tumor.”
 (1)